 - Contain your campfire.
-If you want to have a campfire in an area where it’s permitted, keep these tips in mind to prevent it from turning into a wildfire:
+If you’re planning on having a campfire in an area where it’s permitted, keep these tips in mind to prevent it from turning into a wildfire:

-- Before you leave the area or when you’re finished enjoying your campfire, pour lots of water on it to put it out — then stir it with a stick or shovel and pour more water on it to make sure it’s fully extinguished (when you’re done, the ashes should be soaking wet and cool to the touch)
+- Before you leave the area or when you’re finished enjoying your campfire, pour lots of water on it, then stir it with a stick or shovel.
+Then, pour more water on it to make sure it’s out (the ashes should be soaking wet and cool to the touch).

-- Watch your exhaust.
+- Steer clear of tall grass.
 Some motorized vehicles (like ATVs and dirt bikes) can release a significant amount of heat from their exhaust systems — and this heat can be enough to spark a wildfire.
 When the weather is hot and dry, avoid driving these types of motorized vehicles through tall grass and other vegetation; stick to the road or gravel or dirt paths instead.

 - Be careful with fireworks.
 Never set off fireworks during a fire ban or in an area with flammable materials around.
 Consider going to see a fireworks show put on by professionals (this is your safest bet), or if you’re in a situation where you’re allowed to set off your own fireworks, do so in an open space at least a few hundred feet wide, like on a beach.
 Read the instructions carefully and keep water and fire extinguishers nearby.
 Be sure to keep track of where the fireworks land and make sure they’re properly extinguished.